 and horseback riding.
 The park is also home to The

-Theatre in the Park, Shawnee Mission Park Beach,
+Theatre in the Park, Shawnee Mission Park Beach (closed for 2017),

 and Shawnee Mission Park Marina.
 In season, there are canoes, pedal